April 27, 2026

 At Injury LawStars, we never push clients toward quick settlements that do not actually serve them.
 Attorney Katie Miller experienced firsthand what it means to deal with the aftermath of a serious accident.
 She does not recommend settlement until she is confident the offer reflects the full cost of what our clients have been through.

-They Take Your Case to Trial When Necessary
+Taking Your Fight to Court When It’s Necessary

 Some defendants refuse to offer fair compensation.
 When that happens, your attorney takes the case to court.